brutalharsh/TwoFactorAuth-Web/README.md

 ## 🎯 About

-Two Factor Auth is a professional-grade two-factor authentication (2FA) application that helps users secure their online accounts with Time-based One-Time Passwords (TOTP).
-Built with modern web technologies and a focus on security, it provides a seamless experience across all devices with cloud synchronization.
+Two Factor Auth is a two-factor authentication (2FA) application that helps users secure their online accounts with Time-based One-Time Passwords (TOTP).
+Built with modern web technologies, it provides a seamless experience across all devices.

 ### Why Two Factor Auth?

-- **🔒 Security First**: All secrets are encrypted using Web Crypto API before storage
-- **☁️ Cloud Sync**: Access your 2FA codes from any device
 - **📱 Responsive**: Works perfectly on desktop, tablet, and mobile
 - **🌙 Dark Mode**: Easy on the eyes with automatic theme detection
 - **📸 QR Scanner**: Quickly add accounts by scanning QR codes
 - **🚀 Fast**: Built with Vite for lightning-fast performance
+- **🔑 Username-Based**: Simple username/password authentication

 ## ✨ Features

 ### Core Features

 - ✅ **TOTP Code Generation** - Generate 6/8 digit codes with SHA1/SHA256/SHA512 algorithms
-- ✅ **Cloud Synchronization** - Sync across all your devices with Supabase
 - ✅ **QR Code Scanner** - Add accounts by scanning or uploading QR code images
 - ✅ **Dark/Light Mode** - Automatic theme detection with manual override
-- ✅ **Account Management** - Add, edit, delete, and organize your 2FA accounts
+- ✅ **Account Management** - Add and organize your 2FA accounts
 - ✅ **Search & Filter** - Quickly find accounts with instant search
 - ✅ **Export QR Codes** - Export any account as a QR code for backup
-- ✅ **Secure Authentication** - Email/password authentication with Supabase Auth
+- ✅ **Custom Authentication** - Username/password authentication
 - ✅ **Real-time Updates** - Live countdown timers with visual indicators

-### Security Features
+### ⚠️ Development Features

-- 🔐 **Encrypted Storage** - AES-GCM 256-bit encryption for all secrets
-- 🔑 **PBKDF2 Key Derivation** - 100,000 iterations for maximum security
-- 🛡️ **Row Level Security** - Database-level isolation of user data
-- 📋 **Clipboard Auto-clear** - Optional auto-clear after copying codes
-- ⏰ **Session Management** - Secure session handling with auto-refresh

-### Coming Soon

-- 📱 PWA Support - Install as a mobile app
-- 🔄 Google Authenticator Migration - Import from Google Authenticator
-- 📦 Bulk Import/Export - Backup and restore all accounts
-- ⌨️ Keyboard Shortcuts - Navigate faster with keyboard
-- 🎯 Biometric Authentication - Face ID/Touch ID support
+- 📝 **Plain Text Passwords** - For development only (NOT FOR PRODUCTION)
+- 🔓 **Disabled RLS** - Row Level Security disabled for development

 ## 🛠️ Tech Stack